toast-ceo/matRad_MKM-extension/README.md

 We are trying to resolve the memory consumption problem because when we handle a large target, the extension cannot be used with a PC.

 --------------------------------------------------------------------------------------------------------------------------------------------

+We also uploaded TOPAS extensions for MC recalculation of MKM extension.

+Since specific energy distribution can be achieved through this extension, the RBE (MKM) weighted dose calculation requires a post-process with reference to related papers.